 - Ethylene glycol is highly toxic, so extra care is needed

 For quality engine performance and the perfect BMW fit, here’s another option for you.
 This 1 L (33.8 FL OZ) can of liquid coolant is a great compliment for your car to work with.
-As this is yet another OEM part, you don’t have to be second-guessing your choices either.
+As this is yet another BMW genuine coolant, you don’t have to be second-guessing your choices either.

 Immediately after buying it, you should take a look at the labels at the back.
 The dilution ratio which you need depending on how much you’re going to travel is listed out there neatly.